pechera/php-form/README.md

-### PHP scripts allow you to send form data to email / telegram / webhook or locally
+### PHP scripts allow you to send form data to email / telegram / webhook or save it locally

 email.php - Send form data to email.
 Enter your email in setup section.\
 telegram.php - Send form data to telegram Bot.
 Enter Bot API Token and your user id in setup section.\